mggardne/Matlab_geometry/README.md

 The emphasis of this project is quantitfying the geometry of the knee.
 There are function for getting bone based coordinate systems.
 Besides quantifying the geometry, there are functions for calculating cartilage thicknesses.

+ See Matlab function file header comments for more information.